Crate ansiconst

 Enums§

-Represents the colour codes that are used to set foreground and background colours on ANSI terminals.
+Represents the control sequences, named Select Graphic Rendition (SGR), that are used to set foreground and background colors on ANSI terminals.

 Effect